Savings Plus Account Agreement

-Electronic Transaction requests may be made through Mobile or Online Banking, or telephone to our Customer Care Centre, and by other methods made possible by us, from time to time.
-Our Customer Care Centre is capable of processing EFT and bill payments for you but it cannot initiate Interac® e-Transfers.
+Electronic Transaction requests may be made through Mobile or Online Banking, or via telephone to our Customer Care Centre, and by other methods made possible by us, from time to time.
+Our Customer Care Centre is capable of processing large dollar Electronic Funds Transfers (EFT) and bill payments for you but it cannot initiate Interac e-Transfers® and EQ to EQ Transfers.

-EFT initiated by you via mobile or online banking, or telephone will be processed upon your request to or from your Linked Accounts.
+EFTs initiated by you via Mobile Banking, Online Banking, or via telephone will be processed upon your request to or from your Linked Accounts.
 If processing via telephone, before acting on your request, you will be asked to provide information to help verify your identity.

-It typically takes one to two business days for funds to arrive in your Account or to your External account after the EFT request is made.
+It typically takes one to two Business Days for funds to arrive in your Account or to your External Account after the EFT request is made.
 Funds transfer arrival dates are not promised or guaranteed.
-Note that even after funds have arrived in your Account they may be subject to a hold period, including funds which have arrived via direct deposit.
+Note that even after funds have arrived in your Account they may be subject to a hold period.
 Please see the ‘Holds on Your Account’ section below for further information.